Osedinso/perceptionTest/README.md

 # perceptionTest
-This is a program that implements a simple java GUI called jOptionPane It involves the use of cards similar to the Zener cards Thr program flow is as follows:
+This is a program that implements a simple java GUI called jOptionPane It involves the use of cards similar to the Zener cards The program flow is as follows:
 1.Ask the user to select which aspect they wish to test: shape, color or both.
 This can only be done at the beginning of the program.